Table of contents

 You can get away with calculating the full-time equivalent employee manually if you run a small software company where everyone knows what everyone is working on at all times.

-But even then, you run the risk of making a mistake that could lead to long bench time.
+But even then, when doing FTE calculation, Excel isn't enough.
+You run the risk of making a mistake that could lead to long bench time.

-Moreover, if you do all of that manually, you can only cover a specific period.
+Moreover, if you do FTE tracking manually, you can only cover a specific period.
 And the data you’re dealing with is dynamic.
 So to keep an eye on your FTE, your reports require frequent updates.

 Why do it manually and risk errors when you can automate this process with a solution like Primetric?